Blegggg/Hotel/README.md

-Project has been completed and will not recieve changes.
+⚠Project has been completed and will not recieve changes.⚠

 > [!NOTE]